-When we judge our feelings and try to get rid of them, we are engaging in self-rejection.
-We may do this because we have internalized the negative way that our feelings were responded to as children; we all learned that certain emotions were bad because they were met with rejection, or they were simply not safe to have.
-We also may have decided to reject certain emotions within us because we saw others act them out in a harmful way.
-Our experience in our family and in the larger society causes us to develop beliefs about what we should and should not feel, and we try to make ourselves comply with these beliefs, e.g., stay positive, don’t show weakness, being angry is wrong, it’s OK to be angry, but not OK to be sad.
+When we judge our feelings or try to get rid of them, we are rejecting a part of ourselves.
+We do this because we have internalized the negative way that our feelings were responded to as children, when we learned that certain emotions were bad or unsafe for us to have.
+We also may have come to reject certain emotions because we saw others express them in a harmful way.

 Experiencing our feelings doesn’t mean letting ourselves be taken over by them and acting inappropriately.
-If we are mindfully observing our emotions, we can allow ourselves to feel them fully, without acting them out or believing that they are the truth.
+If we mindfully observe our emotions, we can allow ourselves to feel them fully, without acting them out or believing that they are the truth.
 When people become blinded by their emotional reactions they are not actually being present with their feelings, nor trying to understand where they come from.

 Our emotions have meaning and are often related to experiences from our past.
-For example, we may have a strong emotional response to something because we were reminded of a difficult event from our childhood.
+For example, we may have a strong emotional response to something because we are reminded of a difficult event from our childhood.
 Often this is unconscious, and bringing awareness to our feelings can illuminate these issues and help us understand the true significance of what we’re experiencing.
 Being present with our real feelings is how we start to heal our emotional injuries, instead of avoiding them or inflicting them on each other.

-When we have a healthy relationship with our feelings we don’t reject them, assume that our emotional reactions are the truth, or act them out on others; we welcome them with curiosity and mindful awareness and use them as a gateway into deeper understanding of ourselves.
+When we have a healthy relationship with our feelings we don’t reject them, assume that our emotional reactions are the truth, or act them out on others; we welcome them with curiosity and mindful awareness, and use them as a gateway into deeper understanding of ourselves.

 The Guest House